banuaggun/dashboard-vue/README.md

 # dashboard-vue

-When you clone this project from GtHub, run the following commands in order.
+When you clone this project from GitHub, run the following commands in order.

 ```
 npm install